eclipse-hono/hono/site/content/concepts/device-notifications.md

 {{% note %}}
 This concept has been added in Hono 0.6.
-Previous versions of the adapter do not support it.
+Previous versions of Hono do not support it.
 {{% /note %}}

 <!--more-->